sgibson91/bump-jhub-image-action/README.md

 This is an overview of the steps the bot executes.

+- If a GitHub Personal Access Token (PAT) has not been parsed on the command line, it will login to Azure and pull a PAT from an Azure Key Vault
+- The bot will read a JupyterHub config file from the [`bridge-data-platform` repository]() and look for the tags of the Docker images describing the computational environments (`minimal-notebook`, `datascience-notebook` and `turinginst/bridge-data-env`)
+- The bot will then check the most recent image tags pushed to Docker Hub for these images
+- If there are more recent image tags available, the bot will open a Pull Request to the `bridge-data-platform` repository with the updated image tags

+A moderator should review the Pull Request before merging it.

 ## 🤔 Assumptions UpdateDockerTags Makes

 Here is a list detailing the assumptions that the bot makes.